 Foley: I don’t know why all G-men feel the need to work blue.

 Pocket: Oops.
-Good thing I’m not an Afghan Hound or the terror alert level would go to crazy.
+Good thing I’m not an Afghan Hound, or the terror alert level would go crazy.

 Steve the Squirrel: One of my nuts just rolled under the dryer.
 I hate appliances.

 Pocket: I looked down again and saw I was over Reba and Dodger’s house.